This is me, in the middle of the picture, and in the middle of my potager,

 We all live happily on 1.1 acres on the edge of a small city.
 Not rural, but not quite suburban either, somewhere in between, kinda like a country-style 'burb ; )

 I LOVE to grow food.

-In my raised garden beds, I grow whatever the family wants to eat, plus extra to share, and I like to experiment with the new things, too.
+In my raised garden beds, I grow whatever the family wants to eat, plus extra to share.
+I also like to experiment with new things, too.
 It's (usually) not actually a new thing, but just something new to me.
-I have to grow it and test it, you never know when you might stumble upon a new favourite thing!
+I have to grow it and test it, you never know when you might stumble upon a new favourite!
 Like growing sweet potatoes!